Aliases for CCND2 Gene

 GeneCards Summary for CCND2 Gene

 CCND2 (Cyclin D2) is a Protein Coding gene.
-Diseases associated with CCND2 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 3 and Mpph Syndrome.
-Among its related pathways are Arrhythmogenic right ventricular cardiomyopathy (ARVC) and DNA Damage.
-GO annotations related to this gene include protein kinase binding.
+Diseases associated with CCND2 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 3 and Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 1.
+Among its related pathways are DNA Damage Response (only ATM dependent) and IL-2 Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCND1.

 UniProtKB/Swiss-Prot for CCND2 Gene